Edna011/-Student-Management-System-Java-/README.md

 # Student-Management-System-Java-
 # Overview<br>
-The Student Management System is a simple yet powerful Java application designed to manage students, their course enrollments, and GPA calculations efficiently.
+The Student Management System is a simple yet powerful Java application designed to manage students, their course enrollments, and GPA calculations efficiently.<br>

 ✅ Add Students: Easily register students in the system. <br>
 ✅ Enroll in Courses: Assign courses with credit hours and grades.<br>